alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

   - load the segments, dimensions and metrics you want to use

 - **Settings** – where you:
-  -  choose how the data is displayed in the current tab (on the right)
+  -  select from the segments, dimensions and metrics you have loaded in Variables
-  -  select from the segments, dimensions and metrics you have loaded
+  -  choose how the data is displayed in the current tab (on the right of the screen)

 You must first add dimensions, metrics or segments to the **Variables** column before they can be used in **Settings**.